 Nurse Practitioner - Oncology works in collaboration with physicians and other members of the healthcare team to manage care for patients in an oncology setting.
 Provides quality care in all settings for cancer patients, families and staff.
 Being a Nurse Practitioner - Oncology orders, interprets, and records results of clinical tests and reports results to physicians.
 Prescribes medications and makes recommendations for other therapeutic forms of treatment.
 Additionally, Nurse Practitioner - Oncology assesses patient condition and may provide treatment using specialized medical equipment.
 Requires a master's degree.
-Requires Certified Registered Nurse Practitioner (CRNP) in specialty area based on RN licensure and state authority for advanced practice.
+Requires Certified Registered Nurse Practitioner (CRNP).
+Requires Registered Nurse (RN).
 Typically reports to a manager or head of a unit/department.
 Nurse Practitioner - Oncology's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.